 It is important to note that the only Theosophy recognised by Gandhi as actually being Theosophy was the original and genuine Theosophy taught and presented by H. P. Blavatsky.
-He very clearly expressed, when necessary, his distinctly negative view of the pseudo-Theosophy of Annie Besant and in particular C. W. Leadbeater.
+He very clearly expressed, when necessary, his distinctly negative view of the very different, later version of Theosophy (sometimes called “pseudo-Theosophy”) of Annie Besant and in particular C. W. Leadbeater.
 Since Alice Bailey’s teachings are largely based on those invented by Leadbeater, it is perhaps partly for this reason that Alice Bailey expressed a distinctly unfavourable view of Gandhi.
-He was a friend of B. P. Wadia and Sophia Wadia, influential figures in the United Lodge of Theosophists (ULT), an international association of Theosophical students whose expressed mission statement is “To spread broadcast the Teachings of Theosophy as recorded in the Writings of H. P. Blavatsky and William Q. Judge.”
+Gandhi was a friend of B. P. Wadia and Sophia Wadia, influential figures in the United Lodge of Theosophists (ULT), an international association of Theosophical students whose expressed mission statement is “To spread broadcast the Teachings of Theosophy as recorded in the Writings of H. P. Blavatsky and William Q. Judge.”

 It’s important to clarify that the fact of being bestowed by the Indian people with the ancient honorific title of “Mahatma” (literally “great soul”) does not mean that he was one of the Mahatmas or Masters of Wisdom spoken of in Theosophy.
 B. P. Wadia wrote with great certainty, however, that Gandhi’s work on the whole reflected the wishes and principles of the Masters.